 Yao Ming was the first non-US Chinese tallest basketball players in history to play for the National Basketball Association.

 The commissioner of the NBA, David, stated Ming to be a talented and dedicated player.

 His family got involved in playing basketball for the national teams, but Ming was not interested in becoming a basketball player as he was completely engaged in reading history.

-At the age of nine, he was five feet tall, and the local sports officials suggested him to join sports and play basketball for the country.
+At the age of nine, he was five feet tall, and the local sports officials suggested the young athlete join sports and play basketball for the country.

-And in the year 2002, he decided to play for NBA and was the first player to get selected for the United States without playing college basketball.
+And in the year 2002, he decided to play for NBA and was the first player to get selected for the United States without playing collegiate basketball.

 Ming also participated in FIBA World Championships in China.